7th Vermont Infantry Regiment

+Service

+The 7th was mustered into the U. S. service at Rutland, on Wednesday, February 12, 1862, for a three years' term.
+Its initial commander was Colonel George T. Roberts of Burlington with Volney S Fullman of Ludlow serving as Lieutenant Colonel.

+Greatly to the disappointment of its members, it was ordered to join Gen. Butler's southern expedition.
+The Regiment proceeded from Rutland on March 10, 1862, to New York City, boarding the sailing ships Premier and Tammerlane, and sailed to Ship Island (Mississippi) sailed from New York, on Monday, March 10.

 Western theater

-The Regiment proceeded from Rutland on March 10, 1862, to New York City, boarding the sailing ships Premier and Tammerlane, and sailed to Ship Island (Mississippi).
-The Premier arrived April 5 and Tammerlane on the 10th.
-On May 3, Companies B, C, and part of D boarded the gunboats USS New London and USS Calhoun and were sent to capture Fort Pike, which guarded the entrance to Lake Pontchartrain.
+The Premier arrived on Saturday,April 5 and Tammerlane on the following Thursday, April 10 at Ship Island.
+On Saturday, May 3, Companies B, C, and part of D boarded the gunboats USS New London and USS Calhoun and were sent to capture Fort Pike, which guarded the entrance to Lake Pontchartrain.
 They found the Confederates had just evacuated the fort.
 They occupied it without opposition and set about repairing the damage inflicted by the Confederates as they left.
 The rest of the regiment was shipped to Carrollton, New Orleans, on the Steamer Whitman.

 On May 15, 1862, the Regiment, minus those at Fort Pike, sailed on the Iberville to Baton Rouge.

 On June 19, 1862, eight companies boarded the steamers Ceres and Morning Light for the ill-conceived and under-manned expedition to lay siege to Vicksburg, Mississippi, arriving near Vicksburg on the 25th.
 The Siege of Vicksburg was abandoned on July 24, and the Regiment returned to Baton Rouge on July 26, with 100 of the 800 men who went up the river still fit for duty.